Consolidation is what the UAE insurance needs

 The GCC has comparatively low insurance penetration rates, ranging from 0.9% in Qatar to 2.9% in the UAE, compared to an average of 7% in some older and more matured markets.
 Recent regulatory moves, such as mandatory health insurance for residents and unemployment insurance, have contributed to increased insurance penetration in the UAE.
 However, significant growth potential remains untapped in the GCC market.

 Discussing the impact of M&A and consolidation on insurance brokers and consumers, Nair asserts it is a win-win situation.
-Consolidation would assist in the merged/acquired entities in being much more financially stronger which in turn translate to stronger balance sheets and the ability to invest in advanced technology and product development.
+Consolidation would assist in the merged/ acquired entities being financially stronger which will, in turn, translate to stronger balance sheet, ability to invest in advanced technologies & product development.
 This raises levels of customer offerings and service standards, benefiting both the industry and consumers alike.

 As of 2021, the UAE has one of the most robust insurance markets in the Gulf region.
 Over 60 insurance companies, including 12 Takaful insurance firms, operate in the UAE.
 Both life and non-life insurance segments significantly contribute to the sector's growth.
 Despite global economic challenges, the UAE insurance market has shown resilience and continues to experience steady growth.
 In the first half of 2023, the overall revenue for the industry increased by 15% to Dh14 billion, registering a profit before tax growth of about six per cent.
 The GCC insurance CAGR stands at around 4.3% during the 2019-2024 period as per an Alpen Capital industry report.
 Compared to mature markets where a growth rate of 1% is considered the norm, "the GCC market growth presents a good opportunity for international players to consider entering the GCC market through mergers and acquisitions" noted Nair.